 2. Happier Employees and Increased Productivity

-Working in a green office will naturally enhance your employees’ mood and make the office more enjoyable.
+Working in a green office will naturally enhance your employees’ moods and make the office more enjoyable.
 Typically, a green, energy-efficient office features more windows, increased natural light and better airflow, all of which contribute to a more pleasant environment to work in and boost employee health.
 Offices that include natural lighting, plants, adequate ventilation and nontoxic cleaning products reported a significant decline in the number of sick days taken by employees and a lower staff turnover rate.

 Studies have also found that office employees with windows receive 173% more exposure to white light each workday and sleep an average of 46 more minutes per night than those without windows.
 This extra sleep can help employees focus better during the workday and bump up their productivity.
-Recent research has also shown that green offices can produce a 26% increase in workers’ cognitive thinking, with notable improvements in strategy, usage and crisis response.
+Research has also shown that green offices can produce a 26% increase in workers’ cognitive thinking, with notable improvements in strategy, usage and crisis response.

 Adding green touches to the office can also elevate efficiency.
 One study found that setting plants around an office can lead to a 15% increase in employees’ productivity.
 These results could be because plants help regulate humidity and air quality while making us feel calmer and relaxed.